electric-cloud-community/cbcd-fargate-example/README.md

 - DevOps Insight uses elasticsearch, and this currently requires privileged execution.
 This is because of the 'max virtual memory areas vm.max_map_count' setting.
 Privileged execution is required to execute 'sysctl -w vm.max_map_count=262144' which changes the setting for the host.
 Without doing this elasticsearch fails to start with 'max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144] on docker host' error.
 Use of sysctl is currently not supported on fargate (https://github.com/aws/containers-roadmap/issues/460).
 - Zookeeper has an issue where it is unable to form a quorum.
 There is a connection refused error when the nodes attempt to connect to each other.
+- Nginx ingress controller also fails due to not having privileged execution.
+Using ALB in this example instead.

 The first issue means this example currently does not include a working DevOps Insight component (no reporting and dashboards)
 .